Labour threatens Johnson with Commons defeat over vaccine passports

 Welsh secretary Simon Hart said: “We only come up with regulations because we feel there is sufficient medical evidence, and the advice of Chris Whitty and Patrick Vallance is so compelling that we are really left with no option.”

+Mr Carmichael said the Lib Dems hoped the government wouldn’t try to bundle the vote on vaccine passports into any wider Covid legislation as a way of pushing it through.

+“This is a government that’s got a big majority, so if they were to resort to parliamentary shenanigans and bundling measures together to try to force vaccine passports through it would signal that they have no confidence in their ability to convince people in an honest way,” the MP told The Independent.

-The policy on vaccine passports was plunged deeper into confusion on Tuesday after a minister said they would not be required for pubs – only for Downing Street to insist the idea has not yet been ruled out.
+The government’s policy was plunged deeper into confusion on Tuesday after a minister said they would not be required for pubs – only for Downing Street to insist the idea has not yet been ruled out.

-Asked if pubs were among the venues where proof of a double vaccination will be required, the small business minister Paul Scully said: “No. We’re not saying crowded pubs at all.”
+Asked if pubs were among the venues where proof of a double vaccination will be required, small business minister Paul Scully said: “No. We’re not saying crowded pubs at all.”

 Mr Johnson’s official spokesperson later told reporters no decision had been made about “specific restrictions around settings”.